 The Texas Health 401(k) Retirement Plan is designed to help you save for your future.
 Through before-tax or after-tax contributions to your account, you build income for retirement.
 You can choose from a variety of investment options to help meet your goals.

 All employees of Texas Health are eligible to participate in the plan.
-You can enroll in the plan anytime and receive matching contributions after you complete one year of service with Texas Health.1
+You can enroll in the plan anytime and receive matching contributions after you complete six months of service with Texas Health.1

 In 2023, if you are under age 50, you may contribute up to $22,500² to the 401(k) and up to $30,000² if you are age 50 or older.

 You choose the percentage you want to increase your contributions each year.
 You may also make part or all of your contributions on an after-tax basis through the Roth 401(k) account.

 After six months of service, Texas Health provides a generous match for every dollar you contribute to the plan, up to certain limits.1,3 And the longer you work for Texas Health, the greater your match.
 This table shows the amount of employer matching contributions you receive based on your years of service with Texas Health.
 You must contribute at least 2% of your pay each payroll period to be eligible for matching contributions.
 Because Texas Health matches your contributions of up to 6%, when you contribute at least 6% of your pay, you receive the maximum match from Texas Health.
 You earn vesting credit on your employer matching contributions based on your years of service with Texas Health, as explained in your Employee Benefits Handbook.

 |If your years of service with Texas Health equal:||For each $1 you contribute¹, up to 6% of your eligible pay, Texas Health adds:|

 1 If you previously worked for Texas Health and earned six months of service, you may be immediately eligible for matching contributions.
 Preexisting service with THM will be counted for matching and toward vesting.